llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   `acc_ev_free`, which it never seems to trigger.
 Notes:
     * We need to check more recent pgcc and discuss with the OpenACC technical committee.
+* Should any events trigger when transferring data between or within device memories?
+Notes:
+    * Such transfers can be performed using `acc_memcpy_device` (same device) or `acc_memcpy_d2d` (potentially different devices).
+    * OpenACC 3.1 specifies `acc_ev_enqueue_{up,down}load_{start,end}`
+      for copying data between local memory and device memory.
+It does not specify events for transferring between device memories.
+Moreover, would it be upload or download, or would both be triggered, relative to each device?
+    * Clacc currently produces no OpenACC callbacks in these cases unless the implementation must transfer to/from local memory, either because one device is specified as the host or because a direct transfer between the specified devices is not possible.
+    * Clacc's behavior seems to mimic nvc 20.9-0 behavior, at least when transferring within a single device's memory as nvc doesn't yet implement `acc_memcpy_d2d`.
+    * Clacc assumes callbacks are not desirable if `acc_memcpy_d2d` specifies a transfer within local memory.
 * OpenACC 2.7 specifies the typedef `acc_prof_lookup_func`, but it's
   spelled `acc_prof_lookup` in pgcc 19.4-0's `acc_prof.h`.
 Notes:
     * Clacc's `acc_prof.h` typedefs one to the other in order to